 6. Wine Enthusiast 32-Bottle Wine Fridge

-Wine Enthusiast has been producing coolers for decades and this 32-bottle dual-zone model is a particularly fine example.
+Wine Enthusiast has been producing coolers for decades, and this 32-bottle dual-zone model is a wonderful example.

 The thermoelectric cooling system ensures you won’t be menaced by noise or vibration.
 This maximizes your placement options while also stopping any agitation of the sediment in your bottles.

 The expanse of black would look better in a minimalist, modernist home than set against traditional décor.
 You’ve got intuitive touchscreen functionality so you can tweak the separate temperature zones and keep both red and white wine at its finest.